tomshaw/linkmate/README.md

 ## Features

-Functionality you'll find in this application include:
+Functionality you'll find in this application:

 - Completely private web page bookmarking management and data replication.
 - Intuitive customizable interace that makes bookmarking a breeze.